Keyword Assisted Topic Models: The Dynamic

 Suppose that we have a total of $T$ time periods and each document $d$ belongs to one of these time periods, $t[d] \in \{1,2,\ldots,T\}$.
 The HMM is based on the idea that each time period belongs to one of the latent discrete states.
 Assume that we have a total of $R$ such states and use $h_t \in \{1,2,\ldots,R\}$ to denote the latent state for time $t$.
 Following \cite{Chib1998}, we only allow for one-step forward transition, implying that the probability of transition from state $r$ to state $r^\prime$, i.e., $p_{r r^\prime} = \Pr(h_{t+1} = r^\prime \mid h_{t} = r)$, is equal to zero unless $r^\prime = r + 1$.
 This assumption considerably simplifies the estimation without sacrificing model fit so long as we have a sufficiently large number of states.
 The resulting Markov transition probability matrix is given by,

 The prior distribution for the probability of no transition is uniform, i.e., $p_{r r} \iid {\sf Uniform}(0, 1)$ for $r=1,2,\ldots,R$.
 Finally, the dynamic \keyATM{} allows the topic proportion $\btheta_d$ to evolve over time by letting $\balpha$ to vary across the latent states.
-Thus, instead of equation~\eqref{eq:alpha_base} we have,
+Modeling $\balpha$ instead of $\btheta_d$ makes \keyATM{} less sensitive to the short-term temporal variation.
+Thus, instead of Equation~\eqref{eq:alpha_base} we have,